 So you got that BQ and you’ve (hopefully) been training on those hills, but you don’t know what to expect from this iconic course?
-Between the founders of Rogue Racers, they have a total of 12 Boston Marathon finishes, with another 6 finishes expected on April 17, 2017.
-Along the way, they’ve learned a lot from this course and how to tackle it.
+The members of Rogue Racers have learned a lot from this course and how to tackle it.
 Here are their tips to run it as successfully as possible.

 Leading up to race day, make sure you incorporate hill training into your training plan and don’t neglect training at pace down hill, your quads will take a bashing at Boston, get them ready and they’ll thank you.

 - Try to relax as much as possible on Sunday.

 - Be prepared to sit in Athlete’s village for a couple of hours in any weather.
 Have something water proof to sit on, like a trash bag, and warm throw-away clothes to wear.

 - Wear sunscreen.
 It’s a late start and the sun will be overhead.

 - The downhills feel good at the time, but will wreak havoc on your race plan if you take them too fast.

 - Prepare to run the downhills (first ~10 miles) about 10 seconds per mile slower than goal pace.
 You can easily get excited and run too fast.

 - Proper running of the downhills will position you to pass a lot of runners once the Newton Hills begin.